sheshankkodam/json-validations/README.md

 # Json Validator Using CATS

-This is a starter application that shows how json validations cvan be performed using
+This is a starter application that shows how json validations can be performed using
 * Json combinators
 * Try Exception
 * Option